tirogen/traefik/docs/content/observability/metrics/influxdb2.md

 _Required, Default=""_

-InfluxDB org where Traefik metrics will be stored.
-Must not be left blank, necessary for connection.
+InfluxDB's organisation where metrics will be stored.

 ```yaml tab="File (YAML)"
 metrics: